opentoonz/opentoonz_docs/source/creating_movements.rst

 .. note:: The object center can be moved, but cannot be animated.
 Once it is set, or modified, it is retained in that position during all of the animation.
 If the Center is changed many times, and you want to set it back to its original position, right-click the object in the Stage Schematic and choose **Reset Center** from the menu that opens.

-When entering a value or operating the handle, a key position will be automatically generated at the current frame only for the set transformation; if the **Global Key** option is activated, keys will be generated for all of the transformations.
+When entering a value or operating the handle, a keyframe will be automatically generated at the current frame only for the set transformation; if the **Global Key** option is activated, keys will be generated for all of the transformations.

-If you want to set a key for an object transformation, maintaining its value as it is at the current frame, you can just press **Enter** on the displayed value; if the **Global Key** option is activated, keys will be generated for all of the transformations.
+If you want to set a key for an object transformation, maintaining its value as it is at the current frame, you can just press **Enter** on the displayed value.
 If you want to set keys for all of the object transformations maintaining their values as they are at the current frame, you can use the **Set Key** button (|key|) available in the bottom bar of the viewer; in this case keys are created for all of the object transformations, regardless of the **Global Key** option.

 .. note:: Objects can also be animated by working in the Function Editor (see  :ref:`Editing Curves and Numerical Columns <editing_curves_and_numerical_columns>`  ).